-The Glen Roy Nature Reserve is mainly made up of vast green pastures and rolling hills, however, it also home to a range of wildlife including deer, red deer, and ravens.
+The Glen Roy Nature Reserve is mainly made up of vast green pastures and rolling hills, however, it is also home to a range of wildlife including deer, red deer, and ravens.
 As a result, you should be mindful of your surroundings and make sure that you’re not disturbing any wildlife before flying your drone.

 Top tip: Don’t forget to check the Civil Aviation Authority (CAA) website before flying your drone in the UK.
 This will give you important guidance on where you can and cannot fly your drone.

-To fly a drone in Spain, you need to be aged 18 or over and have a drone license.
+To fly a drone in Spain, a road trip paradise, you need to be aged 18 or over and have a drone license.
 It’s best to get this sorted well before you fly to Spain to avoid any mishaps or complications on your travels.

-Spain is home to a range of picturesque beaches such as the As Catedrais and Illas Cies, and you can also explore historic landmarks such as Barcelona’s famous Gothic Quarter and Sagrada Familia.
-No matter where in this diverse country you choose to visit, you won’t be short of things to capture with your drone.
+Spain is home to a range of picturesque beaches such as the As Catedrais and Illas Cies, and you can also explore historic landmarks such as Barcelona’s famous Gothic Quarter and Gaudi’s masterpieces such as the Sagrada Familia.

 No European tour is complete without a trip to Switzerland, and it’s easy to see why.
 Between bouts of consuming luxurious chocolate and skiing in the snowy peaks, there is a range of sights and scenes just waiting to be uncovered.